 Qualcomm forecasts upbeat revenue as diversification bet pays off

-April 27 (Reuters) - Qualcomm Inc QCOM.O forecast third-quarter revenue above analyst expectations after beating second quarter revenue estimates on Wednesday, largely due its move to focus on the growing non-handset business to cushion a likely hit from slowing smartphone demand.
+April 27 (Reuters) - Qualcomm Inc QCOM.O forecast third-quarter revenue above analyst expectations after beating second quarter revenue and profit estimates on Wednesday, largely due its move to focus on a growing non-handset business to cushion a likely hit from slowing smartphone demand.

+The strong earnings outlook and record quarterly revenue for the last quarter immediately pushed Qualcomm shares up about 5% in after-hours trading.

 Lockdowns in China, war in Ukraine and rising inflation has taken a toll on consumers, preventing them from spending on electronic gadgets like phones.
-However, Qualcomm remained cushioned from this as the premium smartphone market, where Qualcomm is the leader, was not as impacted by slowing demand as lower-priced phones.
+However, Qualcomm remained cushioned from this as the premium smartphone market, where Qualcomm is the leader, was not as impacted by slowing demand as lower-priced phones, Chief Executive Officer Cristiano Amon told Reuters.

-To reduce its dependence on handsets, Qualcomm has been diversifying its revenue streams by catering to other markets including automotive.
+To reduce its dependence on handsets, Qualcomm has been diversifying its revenue streams by catering to other markets including automotive, and that strategy has been a success so far, Amon said.

 Increased adoption of 5G and cloud-based applications has helped Qualcomm, which makes chips that enable devices to connect to mobile data networks as well as wireless networks.
 Qualcomm also launched the latest version of its flagship chipset brand Snapdragon during the second quarter.